Adlocutio: Roman coinage

 Many Roman AE/As coins are with adlocutio of emperors.
 The coinages of adlocutio tell the differences between the ways each emperor addressing the army.

 AE of Caligula with adlocutio cohortium

 The term "ADLOCVT COH" refers to adlocutio cohortium, which means the address given by the emperor towards the cohorts as the AE coin is presenting.
-Notice the typical gesture of Caligula: outstretching raised-arm salute, kneeling left leg.
+Caligula uses the typical gesture: outstretching raised-arm salute, bent left leg.
 The soldiers are standing in a compact line.

 AE of Nero with adlocutio

 In the coin AE of Nero with adlocutio, soldiers are standing in more scattered position compared to those who are depicted in AE of Caligula with adlocutio, which are adhering in a mass.
 Also the weakened architectural background and the sheltering roof covering soldiers and their commander can be interpreted as more amiable atmosphere between Nero and his soldiers.
-Notice that Nero is not standing alone on the platform, there is the Praetorian prefect who stands behind him.
+Nero is not standing alone on the platform, there is the Praetorian prefect who stands behind him.